Pulse-chase analysis

+A method by which cells are exposed to labeled compound (pulse) and then to an unlabeled version of the compound (chase) to study a cellular process.

 Pulse-chase analysis of auxin signal transduction in an Arabidopsis thaliana wildtype and an axr2-1 mutant.
 Wild-type and axr2-1 seedlings were labeled with 35S-methionine, and AXR2/axr2-1 protein was immunoprecipitated either immediately after the labeling period (t = 0) or following a 15-minute chase with unlabeled methionine (t = 15).

 Pulse-chase analysis (PCA) is used to study the life cycles of proteins.
 Pulse-chase analysis experiments use radioactive and cytotoxic labels to "tag" proteins.
 Commonly used methods include treating cells with cycloheximide (CHX) to stop protein synthesis or radioisotopic amino acids or proteins such as green fluorescent protein (GFP).
 These labels are used to study proteins through their life cycles.

 While pulse-chase analysis is mainly used to study proteins, it can also be used to study different molecular structures that interact with proteins.
 Proteins can interact with different structures either because they are incorporated into the structure, such as in cells, or because they are part of a larger structure, such as in macromolecules.

 In biochemistry and molecular biology, a pulse-chase analysis is a method for examining a cellular process occurring over time by successively exposing the cells to a labeled compound (pulse) and then to the same compound in an unlabeled form (chase).